 We'll help you develop skills of research and investigation to support your independent learning.

 You'll be based in the York Management School on Campus East.
-Almost all of your teaching will take place nearby on Campus East.
+Almost all of your teaching will take place in the Law and Management Building and nearby on Campus East.

 Our beautiful green campus offers a student-friendly setting in which to live and study, within easy reach of the action in the city centre.
 It's easy to get around campus - everything is within walking or pedalling distance, or you can always use the fast and frequent bus service.